- Undergraduate Email List

 Can I go through the spring commencement ceremony if I will be completing my remaining credits in summer quarter?

-Does the department have a graduation ceremony?
+Does the department have a graduation celebration?